-The dovekSIE method builds on the correlation between winter Fram Strait sea ice export and the following September minimum sea ice extent, presented in Williams et al., 2016.
+The dovekSIE method builds on the correlation between winter Fram Strait sea ice export and the following September sea ice extent, via the mechanism of dynamical preconditioning (Williams et al., 2016; Brunette et al., 2019, Kim et al., 2021).
 A positive anomaly of the winter Fram Strait sea ice export is associated with enhanced circulation of ice through the Transpolar Drift Stream and positive anomalies of coastal divergence of sea ice along the Eurasian coastlines.
 Increased coastal divergence late in the winter causes anomalies of younger and thinner ice in the peripheral seas, which is more vulnerable to melting in the summer.